 Locations to Avoid While E-bike Touring

 It’s important to note that you won’t be stranded if you end up running out of power in the middle of nowhere.
-You can still cycle normally without any assistance from the motor.
-Once you reach the next town, you can charge your batteries again.
+You can still cycle normally without any assistance.
+Once you reach the next town, you can charge up again.
+Many electric bikes do have a bit of resistance when you’re not using the motor.
+You will also have to carry the extra weight of the motor and battery.
+You won’t want to ride without the motor often but you can do it when you need to.

 Electric bikes also aren’t ideal for touring in extremely wet conditions.
 E-bikes are designed to handle light to medium rain.
 It’s not a good idea to ride an e-bike in extremely heavy rain.
 You also shouldn’t leave an e-bike out in the rain.
-In addition, you can’t do water crossings with an e-bike.
+You also can’t do water crossings with an e-bike.
 The components are sealed but moisture can still get in.
 If the motor, control unit, display, or battery gets wet, the electrical system can short out.
 This can ruin your e-bike.
 For this reason, electric bicycles are better suited for bike tours in dry regions.

 It is also best to avoid routes that require you to fly.
 You can’t fly with your e-bike.
 You’ll have to ship the battery separately.
-This makes it a hassle to transport your e-bike.

 Are E-bikes Worth It for Touring?

-In most of the world, finding a place to charge your batteries is relatively easy.
+In most of the world, finding a place to charge your batteries is pretty easy.
 All you need is a standard power outlet.
 You can charge in hotels, restaurants, and coffee shops.
-So whether you want the extra boost of energy from electric assistance or more range from the rechargeable battery, electric bikes are definitely worth it for bike touring.
+If you’re worried about range, an electric touring bike with two batteries can go 60 miles or more on a full charge.

 Final Thoughts About E-bike Touring

 Of course, electric bikes aren’t suitable for every bike tour.
 They need to be charged daily.
 It is also difficult to fly with an e-bike due to the large lithium-ion battery.
 E-bikes are sensitive to water.
-E-bikes are also expensive.
+They are also expensive.

 Have you toured with an electric bike?
 Share your tips and experience in the comments!